-- Students are not permitted to open doors to admit people into the school building.
+- 1. Students are never permitted to open doors to admit people into the school building.
 Students are instructed to alert an adult staff member that someone is waiting at the door.
 Students are instructed that, while this may seem impolite and contrary to manners expected of everyone in the building, this is a safety measure and a school rule.
 This rule applies whether or not the student recognizes the person wanting to enter the school building.
 Parents are requested to be aware of this rule and respect the fact that a student is expected to resist the reflex to open the door.
-This ensures that we keep our building safe at all times. - Shelter in Place signifies an elevated level of alert and precautions, based on a problem within the school or in the area around the school.
-Shelter in Place is implemented by an announcement by school administration.
-Students, staff and visitors are accounted for and placed under supervision.
-Classroom instruction may continue.
-Hall passes may be restricted.
-Administration will direct class changes (bells/tones should be ignored).
-Everyone waits for further instruction.
-Phone calls and doors may not be answered for a time.
-Visitors admitted during a Shelter in Place may be directed to a waiting area, and the purpose of the visit may not be addressed until the Shelter in Place is cleared. - Lockdown signifies the highest level of alert and safety precautions, based on a problem within the school or in the area around the school.
-Lockdown is implemented by an announcement by school administration.
-As the situation allows, students, staff and visitors are accounted for and moved to as secure an area as possible.
-Classroom instruction may stop, and movement within the building may not be allowed.
-Communication within the building will be extremely limited, and may call for silence of voices, phones and computers.
-Phones and doors will go unanswered until the alert level is reduced. - 4.
+This ensures that we keep our building safe at all times. - 2.
 Emergency supplies are maintained at the school, including food and water that might be necessary in the event of a "Shelter in Place" event.
 Parents whose children have special dietary needs may choose to provide emergency food from home.
 This special dietary food is to be brought to school on or before the first day of classes.
-This should be coordinated through the school office or nurse.
+This should be coordinated through the school office or nurse. - 3.
+Shelter in Place signifies an elevated level of alert and precautions, based on a problem within the school or in the area around the school. - Shelter in Place is implemented by an announcement by school administration. - Students, staff and visitors are accounted for and placed under supervision. - Classroom instruction may continue. - Hall passes may be restricted. - Administration will direct class changes (bells/tones should be ignored).

+- Everyone waits for further instruction. - Phone calls and doors may not be answered for a time. - Visitors admitted during a Shelter in Place may be directed to a waiting area, and the purpose of the visit may not be addressed until the Shelter in Place is cleared.

+4. Lockdown signifies the highest level of alert and safety precautions, based on a problem within the school or in the area around the school.

+- Lockdown is implemented by an announcement by school administration. - As the situation allows, students, staff and visitors are accounted for and moved to as secure an area as possible. - Classroom instruction may stop, and movement within the building may not be allowed. - Communication within the building will be extremely limited, and may call for silence of voices, phones and computers. - Phones and doors will go unanswered until the alert level is reduced.